Greece calls EU talks as migrant numbers grow

 "The number of migrants moving ... towards the border grew through the day as cars, taxis, and buses arrived from Istanbul," IOM's Turkey chief Lado Gvilava said.

-"Most of those on the move are men but we are also seeing many family groups traveling with young children," he added.
+"Most of those on the move are men but we are also seeing many family groups traveling with young children," Gvilava added.

-For his part, Turkish president Recep Tayyip Erdogan said 18,000 people had crossed into Greece on Saturday and that the number would soon grow to 30,000.
+For his part, Turkish president Recep Tayyip Erdogan said 18,000 people had crossed to Greece on Saturday and that the number would soon grow to 30,000.

-Turkish interior minister Suleyman Soylu said on Sunday that 76,000 people were coming to Greece.
+Turkish interior minister Suleyman Soylu said on Sunday that 76,000 people were on the way to Greece.

-The new crisis came after Syrian forces killed 34 Turkish soldiers in northwest Syria last week, prompting Erdogan to launch a massive counter-offensive and to say his 2016 deal with the EU to keep migrants from coming was no longer valid.
+The new crisis came after Syrian forces killed 34 Turkish soldiers in northwest Syria last week, prompting Erdogan to launch a counter-offensive and to say his 2016 deal with the EU to keep refugees from coming was no longer valid.

-Greece reacted by sending its army and navy to the border and by suspending asylum applications.
+Greece reacted by sending its army and navy to the border and by forbidding new asylum applications.

-It said it had stopped almost 10,000 illegal crossings on Saturday alone and its foreign minister Nikos Dendias, called for an emergency meeting of his EU peers, which is to be held later this week.
+It said it had stopped almost 10,000 illegal crossings on Saturday and its foreign minister, Nikos Dendias, called for an emergency meeting of his EU peers, which is to be held later this week.

 "The borders of Greece are the external borders of Europe.
 We will protect them.
 I will be visiting the Evros land border with Turkey along with [EU Council president] Charles Michel on Tuesday," Greek prime minister Kyriakos Mitsotakis said on Twitter.